 By using the Ably Offerings, you consent to:

-- emails (of which you may opt-out at any time) sent to notify you of promotions and other activity.
+marketing and promotional emails (of which you may opt-out at any time).

 1. Important Information and Who We Are

 Ably Offerings are not intended for children under 16, and we do not knowingly collect data relating to children, or direct marketing at children.
 If you believe that we have collected information about a child under 16, please contact us at [email protected], so that we may delete the information.

 Full name of legal entity: Ably Realtime Ltd.